Geli25/bme590hrm/README.md

  - **dictionary_output.py**: Runs **dictionary.py** and outputs a .json file under the same name as the input file.
 Since I need to get the file name from the directory (which is from using **read_data.py**) , I would need to run **dictionary.py** to ensure that the file path is correct so that we would know the file name is also correct.
 Dictionary data is written onto that .json file.
+Since all functions are included in this file, simply change the file name to main and uncomment the last few lines.

 - **test_hrm.py**: All unit tests for all of the above files are on here.
     * *test_import_data, test_validate_data* : Checks the functionality of the test by